-- GQ1 All aspects of the establishment's work are supported by ratified documented policies and procedures as part of the overall governance process. - a) There is an organisational chart clearly defining the lines of accountability and reporting relationships. - b) There are procedures for all licensable activities that ensure integrity of tissue and / or cells and minimise the risk of contamination.
+GQ1 All aspects of the establishment's work are supported by ratified documented policies and procedures as part of the overall governance process.

+a) There is an organisational chart clearly defining the lines of accountability and reporting relationships.

+2013-09-17 11102 Salisbury NHS Foundation Trust Inspection Report b) There are procedures for all licensable activities that ensure integrity of tissue and / or cells and minimise the risk of contamination.

-- c) There are regular governance meetings, for example health and safety, risk management and clinical governance committees, which are recorded by agendas and minutes. - d) There is a document control system to ensure that changes to documents are reviewed, approved, dated and documented by an authorised person and only current documents are in use. - e) There are procedures for tissue and / or cell procurement, which ensure the safety of living donors. - g) There are procedures to ensure that an authorised person verifies that tissues and / or cells received by the establishment meet required specifications. - j) There are procedures detailing the critical materials and reagents used and where applicable, materials and reagents meet the standards laid down by the European directives on medical devices and in vitro diagnostic medical devices. - o) There is a complaints system in place. - p) There are written agreements with third parties whenever an activity takes place that has the potential to influence the quality and safety of human tissues and / or cells. - q) There is a record of agreements established with third parties. - r) Third party agreements specify the responsibilities of the third party and meet the requirements set out in Directions 003/2010. - s) Third party agreements specify that the third party will inform the establishment in the event of a serious adverse reaction or event. - t) There are procedures for the re-provision of service in an emergency. - GQ2 There is a documented system of quality management and audit. - a) There is a quality management system which ensures continuous and systematic improvement. - b) There is an internal audit system for all licensable activities. - c) An audit is conducted in an independent manner at least every two years to verify compliance with protocols and HTA standards, and any findings and corrective actions are documented. - d) Processes affecting the quality and safety of tissues and / or cells are validated and undergo regular evaluation to ensure they continue to achieve the intended results. - GQ3 Staff are appropriately qualified and trained in techniques relevant to their work and are continuously updating their skills. - a) There are clearly documented job descriptions for all staff. - b) There are orientation and induction programmes for new staff. - c) There are continuous professional development (CPD) plans for staff and attendance at training is recorded. - d) There is annual documented mandatory training (e.g. health and safety and fire). - e) Personnel are trained in all tasks relevant to their work and their competence is recorded. - f) There is a documented training programme that ensures that staff have adequate knowledge of the scientific and ethical principles relevant to their work, and the regulatory context.
+c) There are regular governance meetings, for example health and safety, risk management and clinical governance committees, which are recorded by agendas and minutes.

+d) There is a document control system to ensure that changes to documents are reviewed, approved, dated and documented by an authorised person and only current documents are in use.

+e) There are procedures for tissue and / or cell procurement, which ensure the safety of living donors.

+g) There are procedures to ensure that an authorised person verifies that tissues and / or cells received by the establishment meet required specifications.

+h) There are procedures for the management and quarantine of non-conforming consignments or those with incomplete test results, to ensure no risk of cross contamination.

+o) There is a complaints system in place.

+p) There are written agreements with third parties whenever an activity takes place that has the potential to influence the quality and safety of human tissues and / or cells.

+q) There is a record of agreements established with third parties.

+r) Third party agreements specify the responsibilities of the third party and meet the requirements set out in Directions 003/2010.

+s) Third party agreements specify that the third party will inform the establishment in the event of a serious adverse reaction or event.

+t) There are procedures for the re-provision of service in an emergency.

+GQ2 There is a documented system of quality management and audit.

+a) There is a quality management system which ensures continuous and systematic improvement.

+b) There is an internal audit system for all licensable activities.

+c) An audit is conducted in an independent manner at least every two years to verify compliance with protocols and HTA standards, and any findings and corrective actions are documented.

+GQ3 Staff are appropriately qualified and trained in techniques relevant to their work and are continuously updating their skills.

+a) There are clearly documented job descriptions for all staff.

+b) There are orientation and induction programmes for new staff.

+c) There are continuous professional development (CPD) plans for staff and attendance at training is recorded.

+d) There is annual documented mandatory training (e.g. health and safety and fire).

+e) Personnel are trained in all tasks relevant to their work and their competence is recorded.

+f) There is a documented training programme that ensures that staff have adequate knowledge of the scientific and ethical principles relevant to their work, and the regulatory context.

-- g) There is a documented training programme that ensures that staff understand the organisational structure and the quality systems used within the establishment. - h) There is a system of staff appraisal. - i) Where appropriate, staff are registered with a professional or statutory body. - j) There are training and reference manuals available. - k) The establishment is sufficiently staffed to carry out its activities.
+g) There is a documented training programme that ensures that staff understand the organisational structure and the quality systems used within the establishment.

+h) There is a system of staff appraisal.

+i) Where appropriate, staff are registered with a professional or statutory body.

+j) There are training and reference manuals available.

+k) The establishment is sufficiently staffed to carry out its activities.